sittizen/django_dropimages/README.md

 + `DELETE_URL`

     Overrides the url to ask for immediate image removal from the dropzone, so you can use your own view.
-    Two optione are automatically appended to the url; `?gallery_id` which is the same for every file into the dropzone but unique among different dropzone instances, and `original_filename` which should be saved into `DropimagesImage` objects to identify them.
+    Two options are automatically appended to the url; `?gallery_id` which is the same for every file into the dropzone but unique among different dropzone instances, and `original_filename` which should be saved into `DropimagesImage` or whichever model you use to save images in order to identify them.

++ `DROPIMAGE_MODEL`

+    Use the specified model ( must be a `appname.ModelName` string ) to save the uploaded images.
+    Model must have a ForeignKey to `dropimages.DropImagesGallery` called `dropimages_gallery` and a `dropimages_original_filename` `CharField`.

++ `DROPIMAGE_FIELD`

+    Save the image into the specified field name of the `DROPIMAGE_MODEL` model.

 + `DICT_DEFAULT_MESSAGE`